 Don’t be afraid to join the A to Z… and this is a great year as they are celebrating 10 years of blogging.
 I’m just sad that I didn’t discover it their first year!

 Write on your passion… if it’s genealogy, blog on your ancestors… or tell their stories.
 Do you have a hobby, like to travel, is cooking your passion… there is so much to blog on… and if you write it… they will come!

 My first year of this challenge had me racking my brain for a writing topic… especially as I didn’t quite understand the process.
 But finally I came up with 2016: Southern Foods and Memories.
 They said write what you know… and being a girl born in the South… well this was what I knew.
 I had a ball going down memory lane and eating “lots” of southern foods during April.

-2017: Conversations with Mama was a somewhat easy one for me as I had journaled our conversations for years so I researched some of my favorite topics to write on.
-Mama tells me know that she had no life… but just read through our early conversations… she did a lot in her life… now if I could only convince her… again!
+2017: Conversations with Mama was a somewhat easy one for me as I had journaled our conversations for years… so I researched my favorite topics to write on.
+Mama tells me now that she had no life… but just read through our early conversations… she did indeed have a life… now if I could only convince her… again!

 Hope to see you there!